abraunegg/onedrive/docs/advanced-usage.md

 2. check_nomount
 3. check_nosync

+> [!NOTE]
-**Note:** Before making any change to your configuration, stop any sync process & stop any onedrive systemd service from running.
+> Before making any change to your configuration, stop any sync process & stop any onedrive systemd service from running.

 ### classify_as_big_delete
 By default, this uses a value of 1000 files|folders.
 An undesirable unmount if you have more than 1000 files, this default level will prevent the client from executing the online delete.
 Modify this value up or down as desired